The Most Concerning Sign of Domestic Violence

 October is Domestic Violence Awareness month.
 It’s a sad reminder that what starts out with intimacy and love can become ugly and tragic.
 It’s also a reminder that even among abusive relationships, some are deadlier than others.
 One of my jobs as a forensic psychologist is to estimate the violence risk of batterers so we can develop safety plans for victims and parole plans for perpetrators.

 It’s not easy; there are psychological barriers that get in the way.
-Many of us have a hard time admitting — even to ourselves — that we’re being abused by spouse or partner.
+Many of us have a hard time admitting — even to ourselves — that we’re being abused by a spouse or partner.
 Even when we know it’s abuse, it can be easy to make excuses for it: It was the alcohol, or poor role modeling, or a bad childhood.

 Even when we recognize domestic violence, it’s hard to predict it.
 As a group, mental health professionals tend to overestimate the risk of violence, which can result in the scarce available resources, and level of intervention, not being selectively targeted to the people most at risk.